AMWA-TV/nmos/README.md

 NMOS is a family name for specifications produced by the Advanced Media Workflow Association related to networked media for professional applications.

-For a non-technical introduction to NMOS see AMWA's [overview page](https://www.amwa.tv/nmos-overview).
+For a non-technical introduction to NMOS see AMWA's [overview page](https://www.amwa.tv/nmos-overview) and [NMOS Roadmap](https://static.amwa.tv/nmos-roadmap-version-2(2023-08-07).pdf)

 The tables below list the current specifications and provide links to their documentation on [specs.amwa.tv](https://specs.amwa.tv).
 The "Release" links will take you to the documentation and download page (↓) for the latest release of recent versions of the specification.